zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Deferred UX:** Help the product teams of your group to prioritize and [close Deferred UX](http://about.gitlab.com/handbook/product/ux/performance-indicators/#deferred-ux).
 - **Thought leadership:** Support designers in advocating for best practices within their teams.
 - **Recruiting:** Conduct independent portfolio reviews of qualified design candidates to help identify top talent in the candidate pool.
-- **Cross-stage collaboration:** Promote a holistic UX by proactively helping designers navigate the organization and considering product overlaps, connections, and potential collisions.
+- **Cross-stage collaboration:** Promote a holistic UX by proactively helping designers navigate the organization and consider product overlaps, connections, and potential collisions.
 - **Mentoring:** Provide impactful feedback to ICs of the UX deparment and mentor them throughout product development.
 - **Vision:** Collaborate with your group to create a user-centric vision and shape the long-term roadmap based on user needs, connecting it to the broader product and company objectives.
 - **Early adoption:** Drive the adoption of new processes, tools, and methods to improve the design practice.